pkolyvas/grafana/docs/sources/panels-visualizations/visualizations/annotations/index.md

 ### Ordering of the Annotations List

-This option toggles the sorting of the list of annoations.
-You can choose between lists sorted with the newest annotations first or the oldest annotions first.
+This option toggles the sorting of the list of annotations.
+You can choose between lists sorted with the newest annotations first or the oldest annotations first.

 ## Link behavior